jbhopkins/bioxtasraw/docs/source/tutorial/s1_guinier.rst

 q that, once excluded, doesn’t seem to affect the fit residual (i.e. no ‘smile’ or ‘frown’).
 In these cases, you may proceed, but exercise caution as your data may be subtly affected.
-Also, be sure whoever you present the data to understands ou observed these effects and decided to proceed with analysis despite the non-ideality.
+Also, be sure whoever you present the data to understands you observed these effects and decided to proceed with analysis despite the non-ideality.

 Note that for non-globular systems, such as rod-like shapes, the fitting range